360CVGroup/RefVTON/README.md

-Currently, we provide a small test set with reference images for trying our model.
+Currently, we provide a small test set with additional reference images "difference person wearing the target cloth" for trying our model.
 We plan to release the reference data generation code, along with our proposed full dataset containing model reference images, in the future.